Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-drop-shadow-effect-for-png-images.md

 ![Tailwind drop shadow effect for PNG images](https://cdn.hashnode.com/res/hashnode/image/upload/v1643176941336/QyqKefsUv.png)

-In the above image, you can see the default PNG image on the left and a drop-shadow effect on the right.
+The above image shows the default PNG image on the left and a drop-shadow effect on the right.

 ## Tailwind CSS Drop Shadow effect

-To achieve this effect, you need to use a PNG image (transparent image).
+You need to use a PNG (transparent) to achieve this effect.

 And apply the `drop-shadow` class.
 You can pick any of the following variants: